smrey/SMP2/README.md

 ...and so on for each pair of samples belonging to each individual.

-The text file can have any name.
+This text file can have any name.
 It can be placed anywhere on the same computer as the script and the full path to the file, the name of the file and the extension should be passed as the third command line argument.